 For more eCommerce advice see our free guide HERE

-Tip: Developers are like Chefs, they want to show you how to do it and impress you with what you can do with the ‘solution’, so make sure that you get a website that lets you do as much or as little as you like, which allows you outsource as much as you want, rather than getting something brilliant, but complicated and time consuming.
+Tip: Developers are like Chefs, they want to show you how to do it and impress you with what you can do with the ‘solution’.
+So make sure that you get a website that lets you do as much or as little as you like yourself, which allows you outsource as much as you want, rather than getting something brilliant, but complicated and time consuming or ineffective.